Dan’s Pere Marquette Lantern Collection

 Pere Marquette Lanterns

 I love the history, and who doesn’t love the Pere Marquette 1225 in the Polar Express?
-The Flint / Pere Marquette started in the late 1800’s While the PMRY started in 1900.
+The Flint & Pere Marquette started in the late 1800’s While the PM RY started in 1900.
 Their trains ran the rails across Michigan, Canada, Illinois, and New York.
-The Lanterns pictured below all have one thing in common.
+The Lanterns pictured here all have one thing in common.
 They all were used on the Pere Marquette Railway.
 I love the simplicity of design and the longevity of the railway lanterns.
 They served their purpose and manage to withstand the test of time.
 At over 100 years old, they look great restored as well as preserved and all work as they should.
-I would collect them all, but decided early on that there are too many railroads and too many versions to collect, so I settled on collecting primarily the Pere Marquette.
-Below is probably one of the largest collections of Pere Marquette railroad lanterns.
+I would collect more roads, but decided early on that there are too many railroads and too many versions to collect, so I settled on collecting primarily the Pere Marquette.
+Below is probably one of the largest collections if not the largest collection of Pere Marquette railroad lanterns to date.
 Enjoy…

 Two Adams and Westlake: (1) PMRR and (1) Pere Marquette Stamped lids.
 Older Bottom Twist-off Burners with Flat-Wire Frames and Pere Marquette Embossed Globes.
-127 Years Old and both still look good as new.
-The one on the left with the dark patine was won in a Rail and Road Auction.
+127 Years Old and both are still good as new.
+The one on the right with the dark patine was won in a Rail and Road Auction.
+(Pictured with #312 S scale and #A913 HO scale cabooses.)

 1910 Dietz #39 Standard Bell Bottom